tejal-ny/notification-system-A/Readme.md

 To add a new notification channel, create a new file in the `notifications` directory with a `send` method, and update the `notifications/index.js` file to export it.

+## Environment Configuration

+This notification system uses environment variables for configuration.
+Create a `.env` file in the project root:

 ## License

 MIT